intlify/bundle-tools/packages/vite-plugin-vue-i18n/README.md

 ### i18n resources pre-compilation

-Since vue-i18n@v9.0, The locale messages are handled with message compiler, which converts them to javascript functions after compiling.
+Since vue-i18n@v9.0, the locale messages are handled with message compiler, which converts them to javascript functions after compiling.
 After compiling, message compiler converts them into javascript functions, which can improve the performance of the application.

 However, with the message compiler, the javascript function conversion will not work in some environments (e.g. CSP).
 For this reason, vue-i18n@v9.0 and later offer a full version that includes compiler and runtime, and a runtime only version.